FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-32bit.md

 **TODO:** Replace with real validated output

 **Triple fault!** The CPU couldn't recover from an exception and reset itself.

+[!side]
+Triple faults are the CPU's way of saying "I give up."
+It's the ultimate error condition.
+[/!side]

 ## What Went Wrong?